Lidizz/mail-service-api/README.md

    - Fill in:
      - **Name**: `MailServiceApi` (this names your run configuration).
      - **Main class**: Type or browse to `com.lidizz.mailserviceapi.MailServiceApiApplication`.
-   - Click “Modify options” (a small wrench icon or alt + M), then check “Environment variables”.
+   - Click “Modify options” (alt + M), then check “Environment variables” or “Program arguments” (both work; arguments match CLI style, variables are production-friendly).
-   - In the “Environment variables” field, enter:
+   - If you go with “Environment variables”, in the field, enter:
      ```plaintext
      DB_USERNAME=postgres;DB_PASSWORD=your_password
      ```
+   - If you go with “Program arguments”, in the field, enter:
+     ```plaintext
+     --DB_USERNAME=postgres --DB_PASSWORD=your_password
+     ```
      Replace `your_password` with your PostgreSQL password from the setup.
    - Click `Apply`, then `OK`.

 4. **Build and Run**:
-   - On the right side, open the “Maven” tab (a blue “M” icon).
+   - On the right side, open the “Maven” tab (“M” icon).
    - Expand `mail-service-api > Lifecycle`, double-click `clean`, then `install`.
 Wait for “BUILD SUCCESS” in the console.
    - Click the green “Run” triangle next to `MailServiceApi` in the top toolbar.
    - The app starts, and you’ll see `Started MailServiceApiApplication` in the Run window.
 It’s now at `http://localhost:8080`.